Account

 You can either integrate Suger via Okta Integration Network(OIN), or create custom app integrations.

-(Option 1: Recommended) Integrate Suger via Okta Integration Network(OIN)
+(Option 1: Recommended) Integrate Suger via Okta Integration Network(OIN) (Coming Soon)

 Suger is available on the Okta Integration Network(OIN).
 It supports both OIDC Single Sign-On (SSO) and user provisioning with SCIM (System for Cross-domain Identity Management).